Liverpool John Lennon Airport: Refund and compensation - Flightright UK

 History of one of the busiest Airports in the UK

-Before its current name (which was changed in 2001), Liverpool John Lennon Airport went by the name of Speke Airport, and the present location was first utilised for flights in 1930.
-The airport wasn’t opened officially until the middle of 1933 however, and by the end of the decade the airport was proving to be a popular method of travelling to and from Ireland.
+Before its current name (which was changed in 2001), Liverpool John Lennon Airport went by the name of Speke Airport, and the present location was first utilized for flights in 1930.
+The airport wasn’t opened officially until the middle of 1933 however, by the end of the decade the airport was proving to be a popular medium of travelling to and from Ireland.
 The name of the airport changed during World War II, and it became a key part of the British war effort as RAF Speke.

 Flight Delays at Liverpool and What to do